frohnerm/toxic-guardian/README.md

 - **Run**: Manually trigger a scan of the current page
 - **Cancel**: Abort an in-progress scan
 - **Prev/Next**: Navigate between detected toxic content
-- Arrow keys (←/→) also work when the popup is open

 ### Revealing Content